home-assistant/home-assistant.io/source/_integrations/jewish_calendar.markdown

 ### Data sensors

-- date: Shows the hebrew date for today.
+- `date`: Shows the hebrew date for today.
-- weekly_portion: Shows the weekly portion (parshat hashavu'a).
+- `weekly_portion`: Shows the weekly portion (parshat hashavu'a).
-- holiday: If it is a holiday, shows the name of the holiday _(see below for more info)_.
+- `holiday`: If it is a holiday, shows the name of the holiday _(see below for more info)_.
-- omer_count: An integer sensor indicating the day of the Omer (1-49) or 0 if it is not currently the Omer.
+- `omer_count`: An integer sensor indicating the day of the Omer (1-49) or 0 if it is not currently the Omer.
-- daf_yomi: Shows the date's daf yomi page.
+- `daf_yomi`: Shows the date's daf yomi page.

 ### Time sensors